-They usually let you on half and hour before the train departs so you can wait onboard.
+They usually let you on half an hour before the train departs so you can wait onboard.

 Carriage and seat numbers are clearly marked on each train.

-For a comparison I walked up to the air conditioned compartment, and it was definitely jeans weather in here.
+For comparison, I walked up to the air-conditioned compartment, and it was definitely jeans weather in there.
 Oh well, I saved a few dollars I suppose.